sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/shapley.rst

 The Shapley value might be the only method to deliver a full explanation.
 In situations where the law requires explainability – the Shapley value might be the only legally compliant method, because it is based on a solid theory and distributes the effects fairly.

-More on Shapley values can be found here - https://christophm.github.io/interpretable-ml-book/shapley.html#the-shapley-value-in-detail
+For more details on Shapley values, visit - https://christophm.github.io/interpretable-ml-book/shapley.html#the-shapley-value-in-detail

-More on SHAP can be found here - https://christophm.github.io/interpretable-ml-book/shap.html
+For more details on SHAP, visit - https://christophm.github.io/interpretable-ml-book/shap.html

-Sparkflows supports SHAP value computations for Tree based h2o algorithms for regression and binomial classification usecases.
+Sparkflows supports SHAP value computations for Tree based H2O algorithms for regression and binomial classification use cases.
 The below nodes can be leveraged to get Shapley contributions:
   - H2O Distributed Random forest
   - H2O Gradient Boosted machine
   - H2O XGBoost
   - H2O AutoML

-Below are the details of how the SHAP values can be computed:
+Below are the details on how the SHAP values can be computed:
   - In the above mentioned nodes, one can set the field `WITH CONTRIBUTIONS` to `True` during training the model and then during scoring to ask the model to compute the SHAP Summary plot.
-Screenshot below
+Find the corresponding screenshot below.
   - When scoring on a dataset trained with the above field set, one can see the average SHAP Summary plot.